-With 27 years of experience in the nonprofit arena, Margie joined The Trust for Public Land as the Chief Philanthropy Officer, building upon a 28-year, successful record in human services, higher education, and conservation.
-She is responsible for planning and managing the organization's first national campaign, The Power of Place, with a goal of raising $400 million by 2017.
+With 28 years of experience in the non-profit arena, Margie joined The Trust for Public Land as the Chief Philanthropy Officer, building upon a 28-year, successful record in human services, higher education, and conservation.
+She is responsible for planning and managing the organization’s first national campaign, The Power of Place, with a goal of raising $400 million by 2016.